free-ghz/dreamwiki/readme.md

 # dreamwiki
-mmmh.
+welcome in the thing

-garden of associative thought slurry # .,.-:^¤%¶#
+garden of associative thought slurry, like so:  .,.-:^¤%¶#
-combined field notes-carefully grown
+combined field notes - carefully grown

-interlinking pages or index cards or whatever. look in `book/` for examples on what they look like unprocessed
+colourful projector of interlinking pages or index cards or whatever. look in `book/` for examples on what they look like unprocessed

 # todo
 - cellular automata